What can I do to help myself?

 Recognise and challenge unhelpful thought patterns about sleep

-However, it may be difficult to change the way you think and you might find that you need help from a therapist, particularly if your sleep problems started a long time ago or in childhood.
+However, it may be difficult to change the way you think, and you might find that you need help from a professional, particularly if your sleep problems started a long time ago or in childhood (See ‘Treatments’ below).